DEVELOPMENT IN NEARBY NEIGHBORHOODS

 Summary

 Like many feared development projects, community opinion started to shift in the Six Corners area as projects materialized.
-Once residents saw the empty, deteriorated storefronts once viewed as blighted turning back into a vibrant business district, opposition disappeared.
-Although there still are calls for more affordable housing, most homeowners in the area are pleased that the flurry of activity is attracting new retail stores and restaurants such as independent coffee houses, cafes and ice cream shops.
+Large raised beds with wrought iron decorative fencing were planted with trees, shrubs and flowers echoed those of the tonier downtown Chicago loop.
+Once residents saw a steady dribble of new businesses into the empty, deteriorated storefronts once viewed as blighted, opposition largely disappeared.
+Although there still are calls for more affordable housing, most homeowners in the area are pleased that the flurry of activity is attracting new retail stores and restaurants such as independent coffee houses, boutiques, and ice cream shops.

-Through public meetings and the help of local aldermen, Portage Park residents played a large role in bringing about revisions to building proposals that they thought didn’t, at first, suit their neighborhood.
+Through public meetings and the help of local aldermen, Portage Park residents played a large role in bringing about revisions to building proposals that they thought, in their original incarnations anyway, didn’t suit their neighborhood.
 All told, the new developments have been well-received, largely seen as a positive restoration of what used to be as well as what could be improved upon for the future.
 The Six Corners Chamber of Commerce (SCCC) credits the already-completed $130 million Clarendale Six Corners project, the $160 million Northwestern Outpatient Center, and the $90 million “Sears Mixed-Use Development” with a complete revitalization of its Milwaukee Avenue Dining and Entertainment District, calling it a “Small Store Front Revolution.”

 Starting in 2023, SCCC began offering $40 monthly parking passes for the public lot at 4040 Laporte Avenue to encourage visitors to come and avail itself of Six Corners’ offerings.
 It ran a fund-raising drive to add street furniture.
 But all isn’t hunky-dory.
 The City Council tossed out the local Chamber as overseer of Special Service Area (SSA) tax dollars collected from property owners in Portage Park’s main shopping district over allegations of mismanagement in December, 2022.
 As reported by Block Club Chicago, the Belmont-Central Chamber of Commerce is now stepping in as an interim SSA provider managing the hosting of communal events, the mounting of holiday decorations, the removal of litter and snow, and the landscaping of public planters.
 The Portage Park Chamber continued its work to improve its commercial center in 2024 with a $200,000 city Department of Business Affairs and Consumer Protection grant it is using to kickstart new businesses by offering them a free year’s rent to move into remaining vacant storefronts.

-Does the successful experience Portage Park has had with its Six Corners developments just two miles south provide a blueprint for what Gladstone Park could or should do?
-Up until now, Gladstone Parkers haven’t wanted to surrender their unique low-rise character for residential buildings over three stories tall as in the Six Corners complexes.
-They haven’t looked at favor at Chicago’s special districts with reduced parking requirements because they so treasure their no-parking-meter mecca.
+Does the mostly successful experience Portage Park has had with its Six Corners development just two miles south of Gladstone Park provide a blueprint for what our local community could or should do?
+Up until now, Gladstone Parkers haven’t wanted to surrender their unique low-rise character for residential buildings under three stories tall like its neighbor did.
+They haven’t looked in favor at Chicago’s new residential complexes in specially-created districts with reduced parking requirements because they don’t want to introduce difficulties over street parking that might result in the dreaded installation of parking meters.
 Which doesn’t mean that Gladstone Park is against development; it’s not.
-It just recognizes that each neighborhood has its own special character and that there’s a delicate balance to finding what smart development is in each.
-Which means we have to continually assess and reassess where we are and where we want to be in the future.
+But the community holds itself distinct with a special character it wants to maintain, like all the other neighborhoods in the diverse City of Chicago.
+We all have to continually assess and reassess where we are and where we want to be in the future, recognizing there is a delicate balance for smart development that works differently in each community.

 GlenStar Housing Project and Break with Aldermanic Prerogative